SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 -  ``<RedirectionTrace>``

-   - ``OFF (default)`` Saved as 3xx response.
+   - ``OFF (default)`` Saves as a 3xx response.

-   - ``ON`` Download contents from the address in Location header.
+   - ``ON`` Downloads content from the address in the Location header.
-     If the format of redirection response is incorrect or the Location header is missing, tracking will not work.
+     If the format of the redirection response is incorrect or the Location header is missing, tracking will not work.
-     In order to prevent infinite rediretion, the STON only tracks once.
+     In order to prevent infinite redirection, the STON only tracks once.